Vice Media: Further expansion (2012–2017)

 In June 2017, Vice secured a $450 million investment from private-equity firm TPG Capital to increase spending on scripted programming and ongoing international expansion.
 As a result of the deal, Vice Media was valued at $5.7 billion.
 In September 2018, Disney wrote down its investment in Vice by $157 million.
 Disney acquired Fox's stake in Vice when its acquisition of 21st Century Fox completed in March 2019.
-As a result, Disney owns a combined 26% stake in Vice Media, through Fox and A+E.